Christian-pprogrammer/crypto-pair-prices-calculator/README.md

 # crypto-calc
 calculate crypto pair prices for 5 crypto pairs

-This package allows which assets can be traded(exchanged) between 5 crypto pairs.
+This package allows to calculate which assets can be traded(exchanged) between 5 crypto pairs.

 Currently, the supported crypto pairs are these
 1) BTC -> LTC